zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/15-sinhala-amazon.md

 Not.
 Supplies are not craving.
 Woe does not desire.
 Do not shake, do not shake So the other name.

-[APZ 187.3] (#apz187 .3) {#apz187 .3.ref .apz} "All place has skin”
+[APZ 187.3] (#apz187 .3) {#apz187 .3.ref .apz} "All place has skin"
 All things that go is the dogmatic.
 Eye images, Ear and Zabaydayaya Touch is the mind and the doctrine.
 Spiritual External Institutions Whether the electorate was the first to have its roots, like a whale tree.
 Will the demise of Wedi was restored to be unborn again HemathanaSays the skin of the country.
 And not everyone craves in Hematon The central one is instructed in every melt.
-“Reviews of that unshakable person This is the unshakable person critiques
+"Reviews of that unshakable person This is the unshakable person critiques
 These four Anisasas say that the Ladddem invitations will be given.
 There is no jealous, and there is no craving, and there is no skin of all thonies